MikeMakol/AutoFix/README.md

 * Enter your API in config.js
     * const API_KEY = 'ENTER YOUR API';

+5.Build with:
+* HTML
+* CSS
+* JAVASCRIPT
+* FONT AWESOME
+* GOOGLE-FONTS
+* GOOGLE MAP APIs

-5.HOW TO CONTRIBUTE TO THIS PROJECT
+6.HOW TO CONTRIBUTE TO THIS PROJECT

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.